Nguyen, Viet Thanh. The Sympathizer. Grove, New York, 2015. Kindle electronic version. F/5/16.

 Okay.
 But why am I not convinced that this justifies all the not-quite-coherent roughage I’ve just consumed?

 I don’t think I’m alone, but there may be a difference between the average American reader and the rest of us.
 Googling a couple of reviews, one from the New York Times read like a book-jacket rave (although that journalist also wasn’t completely happy with the uncontrolled writing), but one from the Guardian, more or less ignoring the book itself, focused on the process of selecting the Pulitzer winner as being a hybrid creature of politics and economics.
 Not entirely the sophisticated literary evaluation I imagine we want and should be expecting.

 I take the Guardian’s point.
 I’ve always had trouble with the modern practice of using lofty recognition to deal with things we don’t like to admit: we’ve made a mistake, or our behaviour in the past was at odds with what we now think of as moral, reasonable, or safe.
-Giving black actors an Oscar (or complaining loudly in the media when they don’t happen to win one) doesn’t make slavery or lopsided police brutality go away, doesn’t reflect well on the Motion Picture Academy, and embarrasses serious African-Americans.
+Giving not-particularly-good black actors an Oscar (or complaining loudly in the media when they don’t happen to win one) doesn’t make slavery or lopsided police brutality go away, doesn’t reflect well on the Motion Picture Academy, and embarrasses serious African-Americans.
 Giving Mr. Nguyen the Pulitzer for his strange and strangely-written book doesn’t change what happened in Vietnam and how America or Vietnamese-Americans feel, or should feel, about it.
 Never mind it trivializes the prize and turns us poor readers looking for something interesting away to some other source.
 5.6/6.9.